apriltuesday/eva-opentargets/docs/manual-curation/step2-manual-curation.md

         * 2.2.2 Determine if the mapping in "Replacement mapping" is suitable, if not find a new term to use as mapping
     * 2.3 **Exact synonym matches**
         * 2.3.1 Remove "Blank" from "Exact synonym matches" column
-        * 2.3.2 Determine if the mapping is suitable, if not find a new term to use as mapping
+        * 2.3.2 Determine if the mapping is suitable, if not find a new term to use as mapping.
+          See [below](#notes-on-exact-synonym-matches) for more details.
 3. **Low-confidence mappings or unmapped terms**
     * 3.1 Set the "Status" column to only include "Blank" entries
     * 3.2 Look for suitable mappings from the "All other mappings" columns, or perform your own searches